TestingWithEdd/testingwithedd.github.io/_posts/2024-06-28-test-time-with-playwright.markdown

 _Note this code is accurate as per the documentation and the JS implementation, but Python is still pending 1.45 to be tagged.
 I'll update if anything changes post-release._

 Playwright released the new Clock API in v1.45 which allows us to mock the datetime object on our websites while testing.
-Having spent the last 3 months testing a bookings application via the API, and just starting to add UI E2E tests, this couldn't have come at a better time!
+Having spent the last 3 months testing a calendar-based application via the API, and just starting to add UI E2E tests, this couldn't have come at a better time!

 In this short post I'll dive into how it's used in Python, how we can do arithmetic on dates with `dateutil`, and my initial thoughts on how I'll use it in my tests.